 There are other risks to businesses as well.
 The loss of intellectual property to cyber crime could lead to serious damage to your business, resulting in ideas having to be scrapped or even ending up in the hands of competitors.
 For companies involved in infrastructure, cyber attacks can also bring about serious disruption to the wider public, not just to users of the system.

 Of course, there’s the regulatory angle too.
-Since the introduction of the General Data Protection Regulation (GDPR) last year, businesses face substantial files is they fail to take proper care of their customer’s personal information.
+Since the introduction of the General Data Protection Regulation (GDPR) last year, businesses face substantial files if they fail to take proper care of their customer’s personal information.
 Breaches have to be reported in a timely manner too, so there’s no hiding the fact that you have been the victim of a cyber crime or data breach.

 All of this is leading businesses to take information security much more seriously than they have in the past.
 Greater resources are being ploughed into protecting systems and there’s greater awareness that as businesses become increasingly interconnected, there may be risks from other organisations in the supply chain too.

 But of course, the cyber criminals aren’t standing still either.
 They are using increasingly sophisticated techniques and targeting their attacks against what they perceive as the most lucrative targets.
-The world of cyber security is, therefore, a constant arms race and something to which all businesses, regardless as to their size or industry, need to pay attention. https://www.independent.co.uk/life-style/gadgets-and-tech/news/dark-web-id-value-hackers-cyber-crime-a8683821.html
+The world of cyber security is, therefore, a constant arms race and something to which all businesses, regardless of their size or industry, need to pay attention. https://www.independent.co.uk/life-style/gadgets-and-tech/news/dark-web-id-value-hackers-cyber-crime-a8683821.html